Text Size

 In the Vedic culture the whole system of varṇāśrama is given to divide the animals from the humans.
 So before varṇāśrama is practiced, that basically human society is a type of polished animal society.
 Varṇāśrama means that there is a basic direction of becoming self-realized, of being… following the laws of God.
 And these things are organized in such a way that people in their retired life, they’re able to concentrate on God consciousness and their active life there are various programs.
 The whole system was given by Kṛṣṇa just to bring the people to the platform of human life.
 But people are very far away from varṇāśrama culture.

 So Caitanya Mahāprabhu, He is actually giving the essence.
 I mean the whole purpose, even of varṇāśrama-dharma, is to bring one to the point of God consciousness.
 To be conscious of God and one’s own spiritual nature, to be conscious of the interrelationships, this is the actual purpose.
-So then Caitanya Mahāprabhu by giving this
+So then Caitanya Mahāprabhu by giving this:

 Hare Kṛṣṇa, Hare Kṛṣṇa, Kṛṣṇa Kṛṣṇa, Hare Hare